 The cross pieces are all drilled and attached on the back side of the frame.
-I filled the pocket holes with wood and glue at the end, which covered them pretty nicely.
-But I still wanted to place them toward the inside of the stool so they were a little less obvious.
+I filled the pocket holes at the end, But I still wanted to place them toward the inside of the stool so they were a little less obvious.

 Attach the leg frames to each other with 4” top braces.